Below please find a list of what I consider to be significant historical events that occurred during the month of November.

 11/1/1848 – The first women’s medical school opened in Boston, MA.
 It was founded by a Mr. Samuel Gregory and “boasted” twelve students.
 In 1874 it became part of the Boston University School of Medicine, becoming one of the first co-ed medical schools.
 According to the Association of American Medical Colleges, today, women comprise approximately 1/2 of all medical students.

-11/1/1950 – President Harry S Truman, whom many historians consider to have been one of our greatest presidents, survived an assassination attempt by two members of a Puerto Rican nationalist movement.
+11/1/1950 – President Harry S Truman, whom many historians consider to have been one of our greatest and underrated presidents, survived an assassination attempt by two members of a Puerto Rican nationalist movement.

 11/2/1962 – President Kennedy announced that all Soviet missiles in Cuba were being dismantled and their installations destroyed, thus signaling the end of the Cuban Missile Crisis.
-On 11/20 he announced that all missile sites had been dismantled.
+On 11/20 he announced that the dismantling of all said missile sites had been completed.
 Unbeknownst to the general public, that crisis was probably the closest we ever came to nuclear war.

 11/3/1948 – The Chicago Tribune published its famous, or infamous, headline “Dewey Defeats Truman,” arguably, the most embarrassing headline ever.